Glass electrode: Construction

 The bottom of a pH electrode balloons out into a round thin glass bulb.
 The pH electrode is best thought of as a tube within a tube.
-The inner tube contains an unchanging 1×10^{−7} mol/L HCl solution.
+The inner tube contains an unchanging buffer solution, usually made of K2HPO4 and KH2PO4 near pH 7.0.
 Also inside the inner tube is the cathode terminus of the reference probe.
 The anodic terminus wraps itself around the outside of the inner tube and ends with the same sort of reference probe as was on the inside of the inner tube.
 It is filled with a reference solution of KCl and has contact with the solution on the outside of the pH probe by way of a porous plug that serves as a salt bridge.

 Galvanic cell schematic representation

 This section describes the functioning of two distinct types of electrodes as one unit which combines both the glass electrode and the reference electrode into one body.
 It deserves some explanation.

-This device is essentially a galvanic cell that can be schematically represented as:
+This device is essentially a galvanic cell that can be schematically and exemplary represented as: